feliam/miniPDF/README.md

 doc = PDFDoc()
 ```

 As shown in the last figure the main object is the *Catalog*.
-The next 3 lines construct a *Catalog* dictionary object, add it to the document and set it as the root object…
+The next 3 lines builds a *Catalog* dictionary object, add them to the document and set it as the root object…

 ```python
 catalog = PDFDict()